Forget Cold Call Marketing: 10 Ways to Make Hot Contacts

 So what does all this “Valid Business Reason” stuff do for you?
 It will turn cold calls into hot contacts!
 Here’s how this kind of “high value content” helps:

 - It makes a great drop-off or direct mail piece that will get you past the gatekeepers.

 - It creates a strong first impression and positions you as an expert in your field.

 - It provides a reason for a follow-up call and acts as an ideal conversation starter.

 - It offers the shortest path to discussing real issues with decision makers.

 - It differentiates you from the cold callers.

 The whole point of marketing is to make sales easier.
-Cold calling is hard.
+Cold calling is hard and learning how to make cold calls the right way is difficult.
 Sharing high value content is easy.
 When account managers have something valuable to offer, achieving those daily contact goals becomes a simple task.
 By including high value content in your sales and marketing plan, you’ll find it easier to get in touch with more people—and stay in contact with them more often.